Development of a reactor with carbon catalysts for modular-scale, low-cost electrochemical generation of H2O2†

 The development of small-scale, decentralized reactors for H2O2 production that can couple to renewable energy sources would be of great benefit, particularly for water purification in the developing world.
 Herein, we describe our efforts to develop electrochemical reactors for H2O2 generation with high Faradaic efficiencies of >90%, requiring cell voltages of only ∼1.6 V. The reactor employs a carbon-based catalyst that demonstrates excellent performance for H2O2 production under alkaline conditions, as demonstrated by fundamental studies involving rotating-ring disk electrode methods.
 The low-cost, membrane-free reactor design represents a step towards a continuous, modular-scale, de-centralized production of H2O2.

-- This article is part of the themed collections: RCE most-read Q4 2017 and Reaction Chemistry & Engineering Emerging Investigators
+- This article is part of the themed collection: Reaction Chemistry & Engineering Emerging Investigators